As BMW makes plans for Gran’s early demise, we ask what (if any) meaning there is to be derived from it all.

 Henrick, an individual who clearly has a good deal to answer for in recent product strategy terms, also made the following rather staggering statement, alleging that these models are “not at the centre of what our brand today stands for.”
 It’s easy to ascertain that he has a background in marketing.

 ‘Not at the centre of what our brand today stands for’.
 Has there (since 1959 at least) been a point in time when a front wheel drive minivan in two sizes represented the centre of Munich-Milbertshofen’s brand aspirations?
-But leaving aside the banality of this statement, we are faced with the sheer cliff-face futility of the entire Active/ Gran Tourer exercise.
+But leaving aside the sheer affront of his statement, we are faced with the cliff-face futility of the entire Active/ Gran Tourer exercise.
 All that brand-damage and for what?

 Conversely, Henrick’s statement raises another question.
 What does BMW’s brand stand for in the year 2019?
 Because given that it once stood for this, we can safely deduce that it can just as rationally stand for anything else one might care to imagine.